ThomasByr/useful-moderator/README.md

 - [ ] add settings and custom settings for users and guilds
 - [ ] MongoDB integration
 - [ ] polls, auto responses and reactions, ...
+- [ ] reactions roles with persistent views
 - [ ] ...

 **Known Bugs** (latest fix)